Ritam-Guha/Trademark-scrapper/README.md

 Ths project is focused on web-scraping trademark &amp; related information of any Indian company associated with Ministry of Corporate Affairs.
 (MCA website - http://www.ipindia.nic.in/)

-The code has been developed using Java Selenium framework.
+The code has been developed using Java Selenium framework.\
+I don't like this readme.